arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Place Visual Studio and Internet Explorer side by side.

-	>**Note**: This also works for changes I make using the browser developer tools.
+	>**Note**: This also works for changes we make using the browser developer tools.
 I’ve decided the header looks a little too bland, and I’d prefer to change the color interactively in the browser using the **F12** tools in my browser.

 1. Right-click in the header section and select **Inspect element**.
 This will open the developer tools.